High Court of Tanzania

 Court upheld mother's custody and affirmed division of assets acquired in cohabitation or substantially improved during marriage.

-* Family law – custody – presumption under s125(3) that child under seven is ordinarily with mother – presumption not rebutted. * Matrimonial property – assets acquired during cohabitation divisible under s160(2). * Pre-marriage assets substantially improved during marriage treated as matrimonial under s114(3). * Documentary title in one party’s name not conclusive of ownership – beneficial interest may exist. * Appellate deference to concurrent findings of fact. * Admission of additional evidence on appeal – s76(1)(d) CPC.
+• — Matrimonial property — assets acquired during cohabitation divisible under s160(2).
+Pre-marriage assets substantially improved during marriage treated as matrimonial under s114(3).
+Documentary title in one party’s name not conclusive of ownership — beneficial interest may exist.
+Appellate deference to concurrent findings of fact

 15 November 2016